bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 Kernels (RTL)
 ======================

+## Top level ##

+This diagram shows the top level view when using the FPGA SNARK prover in a AWS Vitis enviroment.
+Kernels are designed in RTL (System Verilog), and then "linked" together in a host.cpp file which can then send data via DMA to the DDR banks (total 4 banks, 16GB each) which the FPGA can operate on and then return a result to.
+The host file allows you to include different combinations of kernels together and specify the data flow in a high level language, without worrying about the underneath RTL implementation.

 ![FPGA top level](images/bn128_FPGA_SNARKER_prover_top.png)

+## Kernels designed ##

 Several kernels have been compiled from the RTL code that allows for easy inclusion into a host.cpp file.
 Multiple kernels can be linked and exercised depending on what functionality is needed.